 However, no peer-reviewed papers have been published in any scientific journals as a result of the suffering that Double Trouble endured.
 Correspondence between UW experimenters and their collaborators acknowledge that there was a problem with Double Trouble’s surgery.
 The experiment was a failure.

-This cruel and useless experiment is part of a larger ongoing project that has received more than $3 million in tax money through the National Institutes of Health with the stated purpose of understanding how the brain determines the location of a sound.
-But researchers at prestigious institutions around the world are already using modern methods with human volunteers to investigate this question.
+This cruel and useless experiment is part of a larger ongoing project that has received more than $3 million in tax money through the National Institutes of Health—even though the experimenter leading the project has admitted that “our goal is not to produce a clinical treatment or a cure” and even though researchers at other institutions around the world are already using modern methods with human volunteers to investigate how the brain locates and processes sound.